 - Slice and serve.

-- Using an electric mixer with whisk attachment on high speed, beat together cream cheese and ricotta cheese.
-Mix in the honey and vanilla extract.
+- Using an electric mixer with whisk attachment on high speed, beat together softened butter and cream cheese, until fluffy without lumps.
+(3-4 minutes) Mix in the honey, vanilla, and salt.

-- Reduce speed to low and slowly spoon in powdered sugar.
+- Reduce speed to low and slowly spoon in the sifted powdered sugar.
 Whip on medium high speed until smooth.
+(2-3 minutes)